 Ever look back at old photos and start reminiscing about how you were so confident back then?
 I have and it’s a sad and diminishing feeling realizing that you no longer have that confidence.
-I want to feel confident not just in how I look but in my abilities as well.
 I let my insecurity and low self-esteem dictate my decisions and it really prevented me from reaching my full potential.
 The voices in my head succeeded in convincing me I’m not good enough and I accepted it instead of simply trying.
 Gaining back that confidence back wasn’t easy but I was desperate to feel that confidence again.
-Of course I still have my moments where I doubt myself, but self reflecting has helped me the change my perspective.
+Of course I still have moments where I doubt myself, but self reflecting has helped me the change my perspective.
 I listed below some of the things that helped me build my confidence again.

 1) If You’re Unhappy Make A Change

 I know it sounds simple but sometimes we can get in the habit of doing what’s best for everybody else than what’s best for ourselves.
 Sometimes we continue to do what makes us unhappy because we think it’s the only choice we have.
 Sometimes we get too comfortable with our routine and resort to what’s easy as opposed to taking risks.
-Life’s too short to be unhappy/ You have to stop caring about other people’s opinions, make changes to enhance the quality of your life, and take risks.
+Life’s too short to be unhappy.
+You have to stop caring about other people’s opinions, take risks, and make changes to enhance the quality of your life.
 Only then will you truly know what makes you happy.
 If getting a nose job will make you happy then nobody has the right to judge you.
-If you need to set boundaries and take a break from people who have a negative impact on your life, do it.
-If you want to make a career change at 35, do it.
-Change is scary but it can be very rewarding if you end up loving the result.
+If you need to set boundaries and take a break from people who have a negative impact on your life, then do it.
+If you want to make a career change at 35, then do it.
+Change is scary but it can also be very rewarding.
 Once you know what makes you happy you’ll never stop pursuing it.

 2) Don’t Compare Yourself To Others